-Ovulation Problems are the most common causes of infertility, and approximately 25% of all infertility cases account from ovulatory disorders.
+Ovulation Problems are the most common causes of infertility, and approximately 25% of all infertility cases account for ovulatory disorders.
 Ovulation involves the release of a mature egg from one of the ovaries.
-After ovulation and around 12 to 16 days before menstruation begins, preparation of the lining of uterus occurs creating an optimal environment for implantation and nurturing of the fertilized egg.
+After ovulation and around 12 to 16 days before menstruation begins, preparation of the lining of the uterus occurs, creating an optimal environment for implantation and nurturing of the fertilized egg.
 If there are regular menstrual cycles, there must be ovulation.
 Cycle lengths of approximately 24 to 34 days are usually ovulatory.
-If the period cycle happens every few months or not at all, the cycle must be anovulatory or infrequent ovulation.
+If the period cycle happens every few months, the process must be anovulatory or infrequent ovulation.

 The Tubal Factor

-Patency of the fallopian tubes is very important for fertilisation to occur.
-There could be blockage of tubes in a few women which could interfere with the fertilisation of the ovum.
-A special scan done to identify the patency of tubes is called a hysterosalpingogram, in which a dye is injected before the scan, and patency of the tubes is verified by the extent of the dye penetration along the fallopian tubes.
+The Patency of the fallopian tubes is very important for fertilization to occur.
+There could be blockage of tubes in a few women, which could interfere with the fertilization of the ovum.
+A special scan done to identify the patency of tubes is called a hysterosalpingogram.
+A dye is injected before the scan, and the patency of the tubes is verified by the extent of the dye penetration along the fallopian tubes.

 The Age Factor

-Did someone look at an actress giving birth to a child at late 30s or 40s and had planned for successful conception by fixing a specific time period?
+Did someone look at an actress giving birth to a child in her late 30s or 40s and planned a successful conception by fixing a specific period?
 It’s not easy for all.
-Everyone’s body is designed in a specific way and the biological clock never follows social needs.
+Everyone’s body is designed specifically, and the biological clock never follows social needs.

-Delaying of pregnancy is a common choice among couples in the current generation.
-The most commonly reason among couples for delaying conception is priorities for study, career, and financial security.
-Fertility declines with age, especially from the mid-30s, as fewer eggs remain in the ovaries, and the quality of the eggs remaining is lower than when younger.
+Delaying pregnancy is a common choice among couples in the current generation.
+The most common reason couples delay conception is priorities for study, career, and financial security.
+Fertility declines with age, especially from the mid-30s, as fewer eggs remain in the ovaries, and the eggs’ quality is lower than when younger.
 Some women experience a decline in fertility in their late 20s.

 There is every chance of men being infertile along with women.
-Generally, people assume that infertility is more common in women, but that is not really true.
-40% to 45% of the total causes of infertility is contributed to men.
+Generally, people assume that infertility is more common in women, but that is not true.
+Men contribute 40% to 45% of the total causes of infertility.

-A semen analysis that reveals the quality, volume, morphology, motility and count of sperms is performed to assess infertility in men.
+A semen analysis reveals the quality, volume, morphology, motility, and count of sperms is performed to assess infertility in men.
 There could be disorders that affect the components investigated in semen analysis, like hormonal or genetic issues or the presence of a varicocele, etc.

 Peritoneal and uterine/cervical factor

 The lining around various organs of the body for helping with their physiological movement is called the peritoneum.
 Sometimes, there could be a disruption or trauma to the peritoneum that causes adhesion of adjacent organs.
-One such consequence is a pelvic adhesion which prevents the implantation of the embryo into the uterus.
+One such consequence is pelvic adhesion which prevents the embryo’s implantation into the uterus.
 These adhesions are detected using an ultrasound scan.
 They often go undetected and might contribute to infertility.

 Another such morphological abnormality could be with the cervix, the lowermost part of the uterus.
 Issues with a cervix are generally due to any infections, genetic or hormonal.
-The hysterosalpingogram used for analysing the patency of the fallopian tubes also detects any abnormalities with uterus and cervix.
+The hysterosalpingogram used to analyze the fallopian tubes’ patency also detects abnormalities in the uterus and cervix.

 Infertility is as much an emotional aspect as it is a biological one.
-Emotional factors like stress, anxiety, lifestyle, and diet associated with the couple may negatively influence the reproductive health.
+Emotional factors like stress, anxiety, lifestyle, and diet associated with the couple may negatively influence reproductive health.
 There exists evidence linking the effects of mental health with infertility.
-Although there is also the existence of numerous solutions for the same, learning the hard way isn’t advised.
+Although there are numerous solutions, learning the hard way isn’t advised.
 It’s never too late for a change.

-Hereditary component is also a cause in many disorders including infertility.
-There are various gynecological issues in women and infertility issues in men associated with genetic makeup.
+The Hereditary component is also a cause of many disorders, including infertility.
+There are various gynaecological issues in women and infertility issues in men associated with genetic makeup.
 There exist numerous other factors related to infertility.
-Sometimes it’s easy to detect and treat the cause of infertility and sometimes it may be hard to identify the specific cause.
+Sometimes it’s easy to detect and treat the cause of infertility, and sometimes it may be hard to identify the specific cause.